 Redemptions-The Company's Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock are redeemable at the option of the holder or the Company.
 The redemption schedule of the Series A1 Preferred Stock, Series A Preferred Stock and Series D Preferred Stock allows redemptions at the option of the holder of Series A1 Preferred Stock, Series A Preferred Stock or Series D Preferred Stock from the date of original issuance of any such shares at the Series A1 Preferred Stock Stated Value, Series A Preferred Stock Stated Value or Series D Preferred Stock Stated Value, respectively, less a redemption fee applicable prior to the fifth anniversary of the issuance of such shares, plus accrued and unpaid dividends.
-The Company has the right to redeem the Series A1 Preferred Stock after the date that is twenty-four months following the original issuance of such shares of Series A Preferred Stock or Series D Preferred Stock or Series D Preferred Stock at the Series A1 Preferred Stock after the fifth anniversary of the date of original issuance of such shares at the Series A Preferred Stock Stated Value, plus accrued and unpaid dividends.
-The Company has the right to redeem the Series A Preferred Stock after the fifth anniversary of the date of original issuance of such shares at the Series A Preferred Stock Stated Value or Series D Preferred Stock Stated Value, respectively, plus accrued and unpaid dividends.
-With respect to redemptions of the Series A1 Preferred Stock, Series A Preferred Stock or Series D Preferred Stock, at the Company's discretion, the redemption price will be paid in cash and/or in Common Stock based on the volume weighted average price of the Company's Common Stock for the 20 trading days prior to the redemption; provided that the redemption price of any shares of Series A1 Preferred Stock issued in June 2024 and thereafter that are redeemed prior to the first anniversary of the date of original issuance of such shares must be paid in cash.
+The Company has the right to redeem the Series A1 Preferred Stock Stated Value, plus accrued and unpaid dividends.
+The Company has the right to redeem the Series A1 Preferred Stock Stated Value, plus accrued and unpaid dividends.
+The Company has the right to redeem the Series A Preferred Stock after the date that is twenty-four months following the original issuance of such shares of Series A Preferred Stock or Series D Preferred Stock after the fifth anniversary of the date of original issuance of such shares at the Series A Preferred Stock Stated Value or Series D Preferred Stock Stated Value, respectively, plus accrued and unpaid dividends.
+With respect to redemptions of the Series A1 Preferred Stock, Series A Preferred Stock or Series D Preferred Stock, at the Company's discretion, the redemption price will be paid in cash and/or in Common Stock based on the volume weighted average price of the Company's Common Stock for the 20 trading days prior to the first anniversary of the date of original issuance of such shares must be paid in cash.